|

 A hackerspace or hackspace (also referred to as a hacklab, makerspace or creative space) is a venue where people with common interests, often in computers, technology, science, digital or electronic art, and also in many other realms, can meet, socialize and collaborate.
 Hackerspaces can be viewed as open community labs incorporating elements of machine shops, workshops and studios where hackers can come together to share resources and knowledge to build and make things.
 Learn about cool places like Sector67, Bucketworks, Workshop88, Pumping Station One, and i3Detroit.
 We will have representatives from a few on hand to tell us about themselves, their history, and what they offer.

-Dot Hair Braids - Fancy, Renaissance, & Exotic Stylings To Programming Grid
+Hair Braids - Fancy, Renaissance, & Exotic Stylings

 time: Friday, 1:30 - 2:45 pm